jiahaoqi1/ISQA-3420/Use Cases.md

 **Primary Actor:** Manager

-**Goal in Context:** The manager is able to add new policies or edit exisiting policy information.
+**Goal in Context:** The manager is able to add new policies or edit existing policy information.

 **Stakeholders:**
-+ Manager: To change
++ Manager: To create or change policy information for the project
-+ Developer: To provide relevant
++ Developer: To provide the relevant file and package information

+**Preconditions:**
++ Relevant file/package is in the License and Vulnerabilities database
++ All relevant updates are provided for new and existing policies

-**Main Success Scenario:** Manager receives and obtains an accurate record of policy information for the project
+**Main Success Scenario:** Manager receives and obtains an accurate record of policy information for the requested project packages

-**Failed End Conditions:** Manager receives and obtains an inaccurate record of policy information for the project
+**Failed End Conditions:** Manager receives and obtains an inaccurate record of policy information for the requested project packages

+**Trigger**: Manager has the ability to